Lawson P. Ramage: Post-war navy career

 After the war, he continued to serve in command of submarines, being commander of Submarine Division Two and then Commander of Submarine Squadron Six.
 From 1953–1954, he was commanding officer of the amphibious cargo ship USS Rankin.
 Following ascent to flag rank in July 1956, Admiral Ramage was on the staff of the Chief of Naval Operations, and then commander of Cruiser Division Two.
-In 1963, serving as Deputy Commander of Submarine Forces, Atlantic Fleet, Admiral Ramage led the search operations for the nuclear submarine USS Thresher that sank in the Atlantic Ocean near Boston, MA.
+In 1963, serving as Deputy Commander of Submarine Forces, Atlantic Fleet, Admiral Ramage led the search operations for the nuclear submarine USS Thresher that sank in the Atlantic Ocean near Boston, Massachusetts.
 That same year he was promoted to vice admiral, and became Deputy Chief of Naval Operations for fleet operations and readiness.
 Vice Admiral Ramage was Commander, First Fleet, from 1964 to 1966 during the buildup to the Vietnam War.
 In 1967, he became Commander, Military Sea Transportation Service.
 He retired from the Navy in 1969.
 He received the Navy Distinguished Service Medal.
 The citation reads:

 The President of the United States of America takes pleasure in presenting the Navy Distinguished Service Medal to Vice Admiral Lawson Paterson "Red" Ramage, United States Navy, for exceptionally meritorious and distinguished service in a position of great responsibility to the Government of the United States as Commander FIRST Fleet, from July 1964 to July 1966.
 During this period of ever-increasing tension in Southeast Asia, Vice Admiral Ramage exercised outstanding leadership, sound judgment and keen foresight in increasing the readiness posture of forces assigned to the FIRST Fleet, ensuring that units deploying to Southeast Asia were ready for any contingency.
 This he accomplished by conducting training and fleet exercised under conditions closely simulating those that would be encountered in Southeast Asia.
 Lessons learned in the combat environment of Southeast Asia were widely disseminated and, from these lessons, new tactics were developed and incorporated in fleet exercises, and requirements for improved and new equipment were brought forth.
 Through his professional knowledge and dedicated and tireless devotion to duty, Vice Admiral Ramage has made an outstanding contribution to the efforts of the Pacific Fleet in accomplishing its vital mission.
 His distinguished achievements reflect great credit upon himself and the United States Naval Service.